Foxy/foxy-cloudflare-addtocart-signing/README.md

 - Fork this repository.
 - Configure your client secret using GitHub secrets.
 - Deploy to Cloudflare Workers with one click using the GitHub action.
+- Configure your store to use Cart Validation

 ### Prepare your website